• Episode 27: Tonya Gilchrist

 LISTEN to this episode on YouTube and SUBSCRIBE for more episodes!

-• 9:22 – a personal habit that contributes to her success: consistent enthusiasm
+• 14:16 – a personal habit that contributes to learning and growth: maintaining a constant curiosity about everything

 Song Track Credits